Restoration Druid Talents Page

 counts as an additional heal over time effect for

-has become the default choice so long has your group is dipping significantly enough to gain the HoT.
+remains a strong choice despite the nerf so long as your group is dipping significantly enough to gain the HoT.

 Level 90 Talents